karllhughes/learn/_posts/2022-04-15-what-is-a-director-of-product-marketing.md

 * Product development and implementation
 * Marketing campaigns

 Thanks to their prowess with data and an ability to work under pressure, directors of product marketing are paid top dollar for their services.
 Depending on where you live, you might expect an average [annual salary of $167,390](https://builtin.com/salaries/product/director-of-product-marketing).
-The lowest end of the spectrum typically touches $116,000, while highest earners gross over $500,000 per year.
+The lowest end of the spectrum typically touches $116,000, while the highest earners gross over $500,000 per year.
 As [product-led marketing](https://www.forbes.com/sites/forbescommunicationscouncil/2021/09/21/marketing-in-an-era-of-product-led-growth/?sh=661827be7831) begins to normalize throughout multiple industries, these numbers will only continue to rise.

 ## When To Hire A Director Of Product Marketing

 Before we talk about reasons to hire these marketing powerhouses, it’s a good idea to understand the types of brands and industries that need them most.
 Product marketers are heavily associated with B2C organizations, but [B2B and SaaS](https://blog.hubspot.com/marketing/what-is-product-marketing) also have a need for highly trained experts.
 After all, software programs, IT platforms, and managed solutions still need to be sold to customers.

 Product marketers have the skills necessary to speed up the awareness and acquisition process, carefully measuring outcomes to refine solutions in the future.
 There’s currently an enormous [industry for product marketers](https://cxl.com/blog/top-product-marketers-advice/) at organizations like:

 * ScreenCloud
 * Remote